IDGCaptainRussia94/Terraria-SGAmod/README.md

 -Added alot of missing debuff icons

--A few new music tracks, including for Cratrosity (thanks again Rijam!)
+-A few new music tracks, including one for Cratrosity (thanks again Rijam!)

 -Many items have been given an equip sprite, Various Resprites, added many missing sprites, and smaller improvements; enjoy a far better looking Jackpot with glowing coins!
+(Debug SwampWall to fix Dank Shrines, normally not accessible)

 --Changed: